 The Uniform Premarital and Marital Agreements Act governs most aspects of premarital agreements in Colorado.
 Premarital agreements can be crucial during a divorce or if one spouse dies.
-A premarital agreement can cover a wide range of matters that can save you a great deal of headache and distress in the future.
+A prenuptial agreement can cover a wide range of matters that can save you a great deal of headaches and distress in the future.
 Unlike other contracts, no “consideration” or quid pro quo is required to make a premarital agreement enforceable.
 C.R.S.
-14-2-303 requires that (1) a premarital agreement be in writing and (2) be entered into voluntarily by both spouses in order to be enforceable.
-The premarital agreement attorneys at our Denver firm can explain to you everything you need to know about the Act.
+14-2-303 requires that (1) a prenuptial agreement be in writing and (2) be entered into voluntarily by both spouses in order to be enforceable.
+The prenuptial agreement attorneys at our Denver firm can explain to you everything you need to know about the Act.

 A premarital agreement can cover the following aspects:

 - Rights under wills

 When a court is examining whether a prenuptial agreement was entered into voluntarily, many factors, including timing and the opportunity for reflection and legal representation prior to signing will be considered.
 Both parties should have the chance to consult with a family law attorney and the opportunity to consider and negotiate any changes before signing an agreement.
 Colorado law upholds the notion that premarital agreements are binding and enforceable, so long as they are entered into voluntarily and after adequate disclose of resources and debt.
 A divorce court is much more likely to enforce a premarital agreement that has been openly negotiated with the assistance of attorneys than one in which a party with greater financial resources simply presents an agreement to be signed to an unrepresented and less well-off fiancé.